kjepo/tree/README.md

 `traverse` only requires one extra bit per node and runs in O(n) time and O(1) space, i.e., no stack is required.
-Instead, tree pointers are flipped so that `traverse` can find the way back.
+Instead, tree pointers are flipped so that `traverse` can find its way back.